 These are the spots you MUST keep away from:

-- Any state park or state forest.
+- Any state park or state forest (check the map).
 Sorry — for hikers only!

 - Any national park areas, recreation areas, or wildlife refuges.
 This includes Sandy Hook, the Delaware Water Gap, the Great Swamp, Paterson Great Falls…)